-Neeta Satam is an India-born photographer based in the United States.
+Neeta Satam is an India-born photographer based in Saint Louis.
 Her work explores the themes of cultural assimilation, the human condition, and the environment through documentary photography.
 She has contributed to various media outlets including, The New York Times, The Guardian, The Wall Street Journal, NPR and ESPN.

 During an eight-year consulting stint as an environmental scientist with a Fortune 200 company in the United States, she observed that economic growth motives (rather than concerns about conservation and human health issues) often inform environmental policy.
 This realization combined with her passion for conservation ultimately prompted a career switch to visual journalism.